 Brexit is having a major impact on digital businesses both in the UK and outside, particularly when it comes to accounting for and reporting VAT.
 Some critical decisions will have to be made before the end of 2020 by businesses currently registered for VAT purposes in the UK.

-The agreed date of Brexit is January 31, 2020, but a transitional period applies until December 31, 2020.
-This means the EU's VAT MOSS system will still be available in the UK.
+The actual date of Brexit was January 31, 2020, but a transitional period applies until December 31, 2020.
+This means the EU's VAT Mini One Stop Shop (MOSS) system is still available in the UK.

-UK-based digital businesses and those non-EU digital businesses currently registered for VAT MOSS purposes with the UK will have to plan accordingly for when this transitional period ends.
+UK-based digital businesses and non-EU digital businesses currently registered for VAT MOSS purposes in the UK have to plan accordingly for when this transitional period ends.

-It is important to note that the existing VAT MOSS threshold of €10,000, importantly, would not apply as the UK will be a non-EU member state.
+It is important to note that the existing VAT MOSS threshold of €10,000 would not apply as the UK is not an EU member state.
 More information is available here.